Skip to content

 The cost to build a small barndominium depends on location, land, foundation, building system, labor, finish level, utilities, permits, and whether you include a garage, shop, or porch.

-In many markets, finished barndominiums may fall somewhere around $150 to $300+ per square foot, depending on the project.
-A small barndominium can cost less overall than a larger home, but the cost per square foot may not always be lower because kitchens, bathrooms, utilities, foundations, and mechanical systems still have fixed costs.
+A small barndominium can cost less overall than a larger home, but the cost per square foot may not always be lower.
+Kitchens, bathrooms, utilities, foundations, and mechanical systems still have fixed costs, even in a smaller home.

 Major cost factors include: